palasht75/umls-python-client-homepage/semanticNetworkAPI.md

 ## Prerequisites

-Ensure you have an API key from the UMLS.
-You can get one from [User Authentication](https://documentation.uts.nlm.nih.gov/rest/authentication.html).
+Before using the API, ensure you have your API key to interact with the UMLS database.
+If you don't have an API key, you can obtain one from the [UMLS User Authentication page](https://documentation.uts.nlm.nih.gov/rest/authentication.html).

 ## Setting Up